AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 </p>

 **Figure 3**: The left-hand photograph is of the current prototype apparatus.
 The right-hand photograph contains graphical enhancement to clarify the system's progression.
-Influent water (purple arrow) enters the system through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.
+Influent water (purple arrow) enters the system through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent. **[Great use of figure here!
+You made everything very clear with the colored overlay.]**

 The Spring 2019 subteam plans to determine qualitatively, likely with the assistance of a camera, if air bubbles form inside the reactor.
 If this is true, the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is valid.
 After modifying the system as necessary to achieve qualitative success, the subteam will move on to a quantitative analysis of the prototype.
 The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
 The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content, since the major source of the dissolved oxygen is air.
 Therefore, the system's effectiveness in removing dissolved oxygen should be proportional to the system's effectiveness in removing dissolved air.
 After analysis of concentration data, the subteam will modify the system to optimize the removal of excess dissolved gas.